screambites/Rock-Paper-Scissors/README.md

-Hey!
+                                  🎮🎲🎮🎲🎮🎲🎮🎲🎮🎲🎮🎲🎮🎲🎮🎲🎮🎲

-This will be a collection of simple games that I put together, starting with Rock,Paper,Scissors; so I practice my developing skills with Python.
+A collection of simple games, starting with Rock,Paper,Scissors; to practice my developing with Python.

 Table of Contents
 1. RPS (Basic Rock, Paper, Scissors)